Canon 1D Mark IV vs Pentax Q

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the Pentax Q uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the Pentax Q uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Pentax Q only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs Pentax Q

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Pentax Q and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Pentax Q«||Y||mono||mono||-||-||mini||2.0||-||-||-||Pentax Q|

 |Canon 1D X Mark II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|

 |Canon 5D Mark II« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 5D Mark II|

 |Canon 1D Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1D Mark III|